moke8198/moke8198.github.io/_posts/2017-10-19-Personal-Thoughts-on-the-Ode-to-Joy.md

 title:  "Personal Thoughts on the Ode to Joy"
 crawlertitle: "Personal Thoughts on the Ode to Joy"
 summary: "for once, not Michael's opinions"
 excerpt: "First guest post!
-My friend's thoughts on the Ode to Joy from Beethoven's Ninth Symphony."
+My friend's thoughts on the Ode to Joy from Beethoven's Ninth Symphony"
 date:   2017-10-18 17:09:47 +0800
 categories: posts
 tags: 'guest'